Ask ChatGPT for the best plumber in your city. It'll give you a name. Maybe two. Now ask yourself: is your business one of them?

 What AI assistants actually look for

 Review presence across multiple platforms.
-AI systems read the actual text of reviews, not just star ratings.
+AI systems read the actual text of reviews rather than star ratings alone.
 They look for patterns in language, consistency across platforms, and volume.
-A business with 500 Google reviews and nothing on Yelp, BBB, or Foursquare looks one-dimensional to an AI system that can't even read those Google reviews.
-A business with 200 reviews spread across four platforms looks real.
+A business with 500 Google reviews and nothing on Yelp, BBB, or Foursquare looks one-dimensional to an AI engine that depends on broader web retrieval.
+A business with 200 reviews spread across four platforms looks easier to verify.

 Citation consistency.
 Your business name, address, and phone number need to match everywhere.
 AI cross-references multiple sources.
 When it finds "Smith Plumbing" on your website, "Smith's Plumbing LLC" on Yelp, and "Smith Plumbing Co" in the BBB, it loses confidence.
 Inconsistencies signal unreliable data, and AI systems avoid recommending businesses they aren't confident about.

 Structured data.
-JSON-LD schema on your website tells AI systems exactly what your business does, where you operate, your hours, your services, and your service areas.
-Without it, the model guesses.
-And when it's guessing, it picks the competitor who gave it clear answers.
+JSON-LD schema on your website gives AI systems a clean version of what your business does, where you operate, your hours, your services, and your service areas.
+Without it, the model has to infer more from messy page content.

 Content depth.
 A website with a homepage and a contact page gives AI nothing to work with.
 Detailed service pages, location pages, and FAQ content give the model raw material to understand your business and present it accurately.

 Third-party validation.
 This is the one most businesses miss.
-SOCi's analysis found that 70.3% of AI citations come from sources the business doesn't control: Reddit, YouTube, Wikipedia, news outlets, industry publications.
-AI is looking for independent confirmation.
-If nobody is talking about you outside your own website, the model has no reason to trust you.
+While Yext's research shows 86% of AI citations come from brand-managed sources (your website, directories, review profiles), AI still cross-references independent sources like Reddit, YouTube, Wikipedia, and industry publications.
+If nobody is talking about you outside your own properties, the model has less reason to trust you.

 The trust factor